MelissaPabst/SavvyDAPython/Week3/Class1.md

 Name: baths, dtype: int64
 >>>
 ```
 **unique()** gives us a list of the values of the columns.
-Houses in our list have up to 5 bathrooms:
+Properties in our list have up to 5 bathrooms:

 ```
 >>> real['baths'].unique()